openstack/openstack-ansible/deploy-guide/source/targethosts-networkconfig.rst

 *  OpenStack Networking tunnel: ``br-vxlan``

-   The ``br-vxlan`` bridge is **required** if the environment is configured to allow projects to create virtual networks.
+   The ``br-vxlan`` bridge is **required if** the environment is configured to allow projects to create virtual networks using VXLAN.
    It provides the interface for virtual (VXLAN) tunnel networks.

    The bridge attaches to a physical or logical interface, typically a ``bond1`` VLAN subinterface.
 It also attaches to ``eth10`` in each